Abdi10000/Rubber-Ducky-Scripts/README.md

 # Rubber-Ducky-Scripts
-Repository for storing DuckyScripts which are used for testing hardware against malicious USB drives for both USB-A and USB-C.
+Repository for storing DuckyScripts which are used for testing hardware against malicious USB drives for both USB-A and USB-C. The payloads are being made as .txt files in my repository and they should afterwards be encoded by the users who extracts them from the repository.
+Use the payloadstudio site to encode them and then transfer it to the Rubber Ducky - https://payloadstudio.com/